- SFU in the World

 - explain how they intend to use their learning to help combat poverty and narrow the development gap in the ASEAN region in their future career; and

-- identify the Sustainable Development Goal (SDG) their proposed study or research in Canada is aligned with and will contribute to.
+- identify the Sustainable Development Goal (SDG) their proposed research in Canada is aligned with and will contribute to.

 - Candidates from Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Thailand or Vietnam must provide an explanation of how their learning in Canada will help to combat poverty in their home country.